I’ve played the guitar since 2003, the ukulele since 2011, and the guitalele since 2019.

 A guitalele is tuned to ADGCEa in the same intervals as a guitar but up a fourth as if you were to capo the guitar on the fifth fret.

 The top four strings of the guitalele are tuned the same as a ukulele, GCEA, except the ukulele’s G string is tuned up an octave, just two steps down from the high A string.

-Standard guitalalele tuning will sound just like a classical guitar capoed on the fifth fret.
+Standard guitalele tuning will sound just like a classical guitar capoed on the fifth fret.

 The ideal strings for a guitalele in standard tuning depend on whether your guitalele has bridge pins.

-My guitalele has bridge pins, and thus requires ball-end strings.
+My guitalele (shown below) has bridge pins, and thus requires ball-end strings.